RHsyseng/t5g-field-support-team-utils/README.md

 ### Steps

-1. If you are interested in setting up the backend services, fill out `cfg/sample.env` with any relevant details.
+1. If you are interested in setting up the backend services, copy `cfg/sample.env` into `cfg/local.env`fill out with your details. with any relevant details.
 2. Run `cd dashboard` and `podman-compose up -d`